-a) Real time image
+Real time image

 Figure 4 shows the aerosol flow.
-In the scenario without Aero-Shield, the thick aerosol cloud first contacts with clinicians and then continues floating around the room.
-In the scenario with Aero-Shield, aerosol cloud appears to be running toward inside the hemisphere with nearly zero visible contact with clinicians.
-For the imaging purpose, we did not use cover so we can see the cloud path but in reality, the coder (shown in RED) will re-direct the flow to inside the hemisphere.
+In the scenario without barrier, the thick aerosol cloud first contacts with clinicians and then continues to float around the room.
+In the scenario with the proposed barrier, aerosol cloud appears to be running toward the centre of the hemisphere with nearly zero visible contact with clinicians.
+For the imaging purpose, we did not use cover so we can see the cloud path.